Reflecting on Two Decades: The Journey of My Abandoned Blog

 - How I’ve grown as a developer and as a person.

 Writing and sharing remain as important to me today as they were 20 years ago.
 This journey has been a valuable reminder of the importance of documenting and sharing knowledge.
+If you have an old project gathering dust, consider archiving it instead of deleting it—you may find unexpected value in revisiting where you came from.

 - An article is never finished.
 It's a snapshot of your knowledge at a specific point in time.

-Share good resources you find online — you’ll thank yourself later when you need them again.
+- Share good resources you find online — you'll thank yourself later when you need them again.

-Share the idea behind your work, not just the code.
+- Share the idea behind your work, not just the code.

 Future